dabid76/Feedback-Form/README.md

 ## Description
 Duration: 3 full days.

 I had a couple problems with this project mainly getting it talking with the database, I solve this problem by console logging every time it had to talk to the datebase and checking everything carefully.
+To see the fully functional site, please visit: https://feedback-form-01.herokuapp.com/

 ## Prerequisites
 axios